-DRUG REHAB TREATMENT CENTER IN VICTORIA, BRITISH COLUMBIA
+MARIJUANA REHAB CENTRE IN VICTORIA, BRITISH COLUMBIA

 The most effective approach for marijuana addiction recovery is holistic.
 While the client lives in a therapeutic community, we use a range of diverse group and individual interventions.
 The group at our treatment facility recovers together with the support of experienced clinicians creating real change and the basis for long-term recovery.

 Affordable and effective continuing care is as important as primary care and drug addiction treatment.
 Addiction doesn’t occur in a few weeks and the addict needs to keep working on their drug rehabilitation program to keep their disease in remission.

 The focus of treatment at Recovery Works is on the support group process with therapy and drug rehab programs that address personal struggles.
 This approach is then coupled with a strong emphasis on aftercare through Alcoholics Anonymous and Narcotics Anonymous.
 We encourage you to call today for more information or a free assessment at 778-430-1212.